harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 Ken Buchanan <<kenrb@chromium.org>>

-Last updated: 24-Jan-2025
+Last updated: 02-Apr-2025

 ## Summary

-We propose an “immediate” mediation modality for WebAuthn and password `get()` requests which mirrors the `preferImmediatelyAvailable` API properties on Android and iOS, in response to requests from sites.
+We propose an “immediate” mediation modality for WebAuthn and password `CredentialsContainer::get()` requests that mirrors the `preferImmediatelyAvailable` API properties on Android and iOS.
 This modality fails promptly if no credentials are immediately available, and thus allows sites to direct users to fallback sign-in methods in that case.

 ## Background